AFFAIR RECOVERY 101

 You’ve noticed benefits.
 In other words, looking back, you realize it wasn’t all bad.
 Despite the pain, some good did come out of it.
 For example, maybe you’ve learned that you’re much stronger, or maybe you’ve realized that your love and capacity to love is deeper than you thought.

 Seeing yourself as a survivor.
 At some point along the way, you stopped identifying yourself as a “victim” and started thinking of yourself as a survivor.
 You move out of shame or blame and move into testimony and empowerment.

 Willingness to forgive.
 You are no longer beating yourself up about it, and you’re no longer punishing your partner either.
 Finally, the past is over (even in your mind).

 Looking forward.
-Where you used to obsess about what happened, get lost in constantly reliving and rehashing, you're no longer compelled to do that.
+Where you used to obsess about what happened and get lost in constantly reliving and rehashing, you’re no longer compelled to do that.
 Now the majority of your time is invested in dreaming again, planning again and envisioning the future you want.

 A betrayed partner’s recovery is practically a challenging one.
 Perhaps the biggest reason is because many of the obstacles to a betrayed partner’s recovery feel so instinctive and natural to do, and yet in the long run, many of them are in fact not helpful.
 Here’s some examples of those obstacles.

 Obstacle # 1: Blaming self.
 It can be hard NOT to blame yourself when a partner strays, and yet that’s exactly what you have to do in order to survive.
 So keep this in mind: the innocent should never feel guilty about being innocent.